GuntawitBen/NaturalLanguageforDataVisualization/README.md

 # Phebe

 A full-stack application that lets users explore datasets through natural language.
-Upload a CSV, ask questions in plain English, and get back SQL-powered answers rendered as interactive charts : no query writing required.
+Upload a CSV, ask questions in plain English, and get back SQL-powered answers rendered as interactive charts: no query writing required.

 Phebe also includes an interactive data cleaning agent that detects quality issues in your data and walks you through fixing them before analysis.

 ## Features

-- **Natural Language Querying** : Ask questions about your data in English.
+- **Natural Language Querying**: Ask questions about your data in English.
 An OpenAI-powered agent translates them into SQL, executes the query, and returns results with a recommended visualization.
-- **Interactive Data Cleaning** : An AI agent scans uploaded datasets for problems (missing values, inconsistent types, outliers, duplicates, invalid formats) and suggests fixes you can apply, preview, or undo.
+- **Interactive Data Cleaning**: An AI agent scans uploaded datasets for problems (missing values, inconsistent types, outliers, duplicates, invalid formats) and suggests fixes you can apply, preview, or undo.
-- **CSV Upload with Validation** : Upload CSV files with automatic encoding detection, header preview, and a two-stage confirmation workflow before data is committed.
+- **CSV Upload with Validation**: Upload CSV files with automatic encoding detection, header preview, and a two-stage confirmation workflow before data is committed.
-- **Dashboard & Visualizations** : Save charts to a per-dataset dashboard built on React Grid Layout.
+- **Dashboard & Visualizations**: Save charts to a per-dataset dashboard built on React Grid Layout.
 Supports bar, line, pie, scatter, area, and histogram charts rendered with D3.js.
-- **Conversation History** : Every query session is stored so you can revisit past questions, resume conversations, and track how your analysis evolved.
+- **Conversation History**: Every query session is stored so you can revisit past questions, resume conversations, and track how your analysis evolved.
-- **PDF Export** : Export charts and query results to PDF directly from the browser.
+- **PDF Export**: Export charts and query results to PDF directly from the browser.
-- **Authentication** : Google OAuth and email/password login via Firebase.
+- **Authentication**: Google OAuth and email/password login via Firebase.

 ## Screenshots